IBM-Cloud/openwhisk-publisher/README.md

   Note: based on our Jekyll theme, the website may not render correctly yet, simply because some themes will be using absolute paths in their html like */css/main.css* in a default Jekyll app.
-  The next steps will take of this.
+  The next steps will take care of this.

 ### Deploy the nginx app